GeopJr/BLAHAJ/README.md

 ### Why are the stripes repeating instead of showing the flag in full?

-Just like the previous question, BLÅHAJ can't know how long the text is going to be (vertically) as it colorizes the input as it comes in.
+Just like the previous question, BLÅHAJ can't know how long the text is going to be (vertically) since it colorizes the input as it comes in.

 ### I would like to add a color scheme or flag